A film adaption of Tony-nominated musical The Prom will come to Netflix with an all star cast.

 Awkwafina will play the group’s publicist Ms. Sheldon with Keegan-Michael Key as high school principal Tom Hawkins.

-It’s reported that Broadway star Ariana DeBose will star in the role of Alyssa, daughter of the head of the PTA and secret girlfriend of fellow high school student Emma, who is yet to be cast.
+It’s reported that Broadway star Ariana DeBose will star in the role of Alyssa, daughter of the head of the PTA and secret girlfriend of fellow high school student Emma, who will be played by newcomer Jo Ellen Pellman.

 The book, music and lyrics will be written by the Broadway creative team – Matthew Sklar (music), Chad Beguelin (lyrics & book) and Bob Martin (book) – based on the original concept by Jack Viertel.